Fatts Russell

-Daron "Fatts" Russell (born May 6, 1998) is an American basketball player for the Galatasaray Nef of the Basketbol Süper Ligi and the Basketball Champions League.
+Daron "Fatts" Russell (born May 6, 1998) is an American-born naturalised Romanian professional basketball player for U-BT Cluj-Napoca of the Romanian Liga Națională (LNBM), the ABA League and the EuroCup.
 He played college basketball for four years for Rhode Island, and after graduating he played one season for the Maryland Terrapins.

 Early life and high school career

 Russell grew up in Philadelphia, Pennsylvania, and looked up to basketball player Kobe Bryant, who was born in the same city.
 His mother gave him the nickname "Fatts," which he has been called his entire life, because he was chubby as a baby.
 Russell played for Imhotep Institute Charter High School in Philadelphia, where he was coached by Andre Noble.
 Russell became its all-time leader in points, assists and steals.
 As a senior, he led his team, which was considered one of the best in the country, to a 31–2 record and the Pennsylvania Interscholastic Athletic Association (PIAA) 4A state championship, scoring 25 points in the title game.
 Russell was named Philadelphia Public League and Pennsylvania Class 4A most valuable player (MVP).
 He was a consensus three-star recruit and committed to play collegiately for Rhode Island over offers from Seton Hall, SMU and Western Kentucky, among others.